ebarros29/howoldismydog/README.md

 ### Break down into end to end tests

 Checking if all containers are running.
-You should see only 2 containers up, the first one refers to mongo (MongoDB) and the second one to web-app (Python).
+You should see 3 containers up, the first one refers to mongo (MongoDB), the second one to web-app (Python) and the third one to nginx (NGINX).

 Remark: Mongo_seed runs only to add data files to MongoDB, afther that this goes down.
 Use below command in order to check containers status: